-Biscayne Bay, including Biscayne National Park, has been designated an Important Bird Area for its significant populations of protected species, its significant numbers of wading birds, and its natural habitats for avian feeding, migratory stopover, and nesting.
-We hope that you enjoy viewing the beautiful birds and will follow the tips below for a great birding experience and to ensure that future generations also have a great birding experience.
+Biscayne Bay and the park are designated as an Important Bird Area for their significant populations of protected species and wading birds, and their variety of natural habitats for avian feeding, migratory stopover and nesting.
+We hope that you enjoy viewing the beautiful birds and will follow the tips below for great birding experiences.
+Please help ensure that future generations will have the same opportunities to watch and enjoy birds.

-The items you will need for a successful bird-watching trip are binoculars, a field guide, and a pocket notebook.
-Practice using the binoculars beforehand so that you are not scanning wildly when you do see a bird you would like to identify.
-It also pays to become familiar with your field guide and learn the terminology it contains.
-Use your notebook to records your observations (such as species, date, time, location, observers) and any pertinent information such as behavior and/or weather conditions.
+Equipment for successful bird watching trips includes; binoculars, field guides and notebooks.
+Practice using binoculars beforehand so you may enjoy watching the birds rather than fussing with binocular controls.
+It pays to be familiar with field guides and their terminology as well.
+Use notebooks to record observations; species, date, time, location, behavior and weather conditions.
 Wearing neutral-colored clothes and keeping quiet will make you less likely to scare off the birds you are trying to observe.
-Also, a spotting scope can be an expensive investment, but will allow you to identify birds from farther away.
+Spotting scopes are expensive investments, yet they allow you to identify birds from farther away.

-1. Do not use any audio or mechanical device (recorded calls, etc.) to attract birds and other wildlife.
-The use of such devices may induce stress and disrupt mating/nesting activities of wildlife.
-The energy birds use to respond to these artificial stresses could be used instead for foraging or raising young.
-(Code of Federal Regulations)
+1. Do not use devices and recorded sounds to attract birds and other wildlife.
+The use of such devices may induce stress and disrupt mating/nesting activities.
+The energy birds use to respond to artificial stresses is better used for foraging or raising young.

-2. Do not view birds or other wildlife with a flashlight or spotlight or laser light.
-This could molest the birds.
-(Code of Federal Regulations)
+2. Do not view birds or other wildlife with laser, spot or flash lights.

-3. Do not divulge locations of any special status species or nests observed in the park.
-Be particularly cautious about spreading such information over the Internet.
+3. Do not divulge locations, especially via the internet, of any special status species or nests observed in the park.

 4. Be quiet near birds, especially nesting birds or places with nesting colonies.
 Birds need to stay on their nests to protect their eggs or young from overheating or cold.
-Also, a bird flying off a nest could accidentally crush its eggs or young, and if it stays away too long the eggs or young could die from overheating or cold.
-An additional benefit of quiet observation is that you'll have greater success of viewing the birds if you don't frighten them off.
+Also, a bird flying off a nest could accidentally crush its eggs or young.
+An additional benefit of quiet observation is greater success in viewing the birds.

-6. Please note: If you observe a bird (or any other wildlife) in distress, please provide details about the species involved, the location, date, and time to the nearest park ranger.
+6. If you observe a bird or any other wildlife in distress, please provide details about the species involved, the location, date and time to the nearest park ranger.
 Do not attempt to get involved in the situation since wild animals can react unpredictably when in distress.
 Wild animals should never be handled by untrained individuals lacking proper gear and protective equipment .

 Violation of federal regulations may result in a fine of up to $5,000 and/or up to six months in jail.